clarkezone/rive-windows/prototype/README.md

 - Key input
 - DPI handling
 - Scripting
-- TODO: rest of rive featureset
+- TODO: enumerate rest of rive featureset
+- TODO: is there a rive test file with all the things as a goal to get working?

 ## DirectX12